Developer’s Guide

 Testing

 Unit tests are the lifeblood of the project, as it ensures that we can continue to add and change the code and stay confident that things have not broken.
 Running the tests requires pytest, which is easily available through conda or pip.
-Running the tests can be done via either:
+Running the tests can be done by:

 Code Style